-The Department of Theatre, Film, and Media Arts provides scholarships to support Moving-Image Production Majors and Film Studies Majors who are participating in field work or internships in the film industry.
-These scholarships can support any costs associated with the internship/field work, including tuition, travel, cost of accommodations, basic living expenses, and any other reasonable costs associated with participation.
+The Department of Theatre, Film, and Media Arts provides scholarships to support Moving-Image Production Majors and Film Studies Majors who are enrolled in field work or internships in the film industry.
+These scholarships can support any costs associated with the internship/field work, including tuition, travel, cost of accommodations, basic living expenses, and any other reasonable costs associated with participation in the internship.

 Deadlines: Applications for Film Industry Internship Scholarships are awarded twice per year.